Why Coaches Need Custom Websites vs Templates

 We built a custom page that told her story visually.
 Visitors scrolled through a timeline.
 They saw screenshots of her debt payoff spreadsheets.
 They watched a video of her crying at her kitchen table.
 They read her client's testimonials woven into the narrative.

-That is not luck.
-That is design psychology aligned with niche psychology.
+That's design psychology aligned with niche psychology.
 A template cannot read your audience's soul.
 A custom design can be built around it.

 Consider your own niche.
 What does your ideal client feel before finding you?
 Ashamed?
 Overwhelmed?
 Hopeful but skeptical?
 A template cannot capture those emotional nuances.
 It is a one-size-fits-all approach in a world that craves personalization.